chazeprasad/slate/source/includes/api/sector/_create.md

 }
 ```

-This endpoint create a Sectors.
+This endpoint creates a Sectors.

 ### HTTP Request